-Further support is also provided by the Ursula Suite where a team of learning mentors dedicated to students who for a variety of reasons may need it to help them through a particularly stressful time or situation.
+Further support is also provided by the Ursula Suite by a team of learning mentors dedicated to students who for a variety of reasons, may need support through a particularly stressful time or situation.
 In addition to this we also have a school based counsellor to further support students who may be experiencing particular problems and who would benefit from having the opportunity to work through some of their difficulties in order to fully support their learning and wellbeing.